-Bribery: Offering or giving civil servants, authorities, bodies and public administrations a gift or compensation, of a financial or any other nature, with the intention of obtaining a benefit for the Group or any of the companies that make it up, irrespective of whether it is lawful or unlawful.

-Influence peddling: Influencing and taking advantage of any situation derived from a personal relationship, in order to reach a decision, that may directly or indirectly generate a financial profit for the Group or any of the companies that make it up.

-Corruption in business: When a director, manager, employee or collaborator, of the Group itself or through an intermediary party, receives, requests or accepts a benefit or advantage of any nature which is not justified, for themselves or for a third party, as compensation to unduly favour another party in the acquisition or sale of goods, or in the hiring of services or in commercial relations.
-To the contrary, the promise or granting of the benefit to a third party for the acquisition or sale of products in commercial relations.

-Corruption in international transactions: Offering or giving an undue benefit or advantage to civil servants in order to obtain favourable treatment in the carrying out of international financial activities.

-Swindle: Deceiving another, for profit, in order that the aforementioned carry out an act of disposition which is detrimental to themselves or to a third party.
+- Bribery: Offering or giving civil servants, authorities, bodies and public administrations a gift or compensation, of a financial or any other nature, with the intention of obtaining a benefit for Coral, irrespective of whether it is lawful or unlawful. - Influence peddling: Influencing and taking advantage of any situation derived from a personal relationship, in order to reach a decision that may directly or indirectly generate a financial profit for Coral. - Corruption in business: When a director, manager, employee or collaborator, of Coral itself or through an intermediary party, receives, requests or accepts a benefit or advantage of any nature which is not justified, for themselves or for a third party, as compensation to unduly favour another party in the acquisition or sale of goods, or in the hiring of services or in commercial relations.
+To the contrary, the promise or granting of the benefit to a third party for the acquisition or sale of products in commercial relations. - Corruption in international transactions: Offering or giving an undue benefit or advantage to civil servants in order to obtain favourable treatment in the carrying out of international financial activities. - Swindle: Deceiving another, for profit, in order that the aforementioned carry out an act of disposition which is detrimental to themselves or to a third party.